-Seniors, Sophomores
+Seniors, Sophomores 1 year 1 credit

 The essence of the course is to acquaint the student with a compact survey of the development of civilization from ancient to modern times.
 It is a record of human progress and the influence it has on the world today.